 Table of Contents

-An estimated 30% of the global food produce is lost along the food supply chain.
-Food losses and waste amount to nearly US$ 680 billion in industrialized countries and US$ 310 billion in developing countries.
-All of these losses at a time when the world’s population is expected to reach 9.1 billion by 2050 which means we’d require to increase our food production by up to 70%!
+An estimated 30% of global food production is lost along the supply chain.
+Food losses and waste amount to nearly US$680 billion in industrialized countries and US$310 billion in developing countries.
+All of these losses occur at a time when the world’s population is expected to reach 9.1 billion by 2050, which means we’d require increasing our food production by up to 70%!

-But with increasing population, the food supply chains are also becoming increasingly complex and presenting challenges in reducing food wastage and delivering safe, nutritious food that is of high-grade quality.
-However, this can be achieved by optimizing food processing procedures, streamlining supply chains and linking farmers directly to the market, among other things.
+However, with the increasing population, food supply chains are also becoming increasingly complex, presenting challenges in reducing food wastage and delivering safe, nutritious food of high-grade quality.
+Optimizing food processing procedures, streamlining supply chains, and linking farmers directly to the market, among other things, can achieve this.

-A typical agricultural supply chain includes farmers, suppliers, processors, distributors, other consumers and other stakeholders.
-Due to a number of actors involved in the supply chain, they become more complex and riskier.
-The impact of external factors on agricultural production like weather, pests, and diseases that are hard to predict and control, makes it even more challenging to keep up with the set targets.
-The lack of traceability in the agricultural supply chain, slower financial transactions, intensive manual work and many other challenges raise more concern around the efficacy of the agriculture supply chain.
+A typical agricultural supply chain includes farmers, suppliers, processors, distributors, consumers, and stakeholders.
+Due to the number of actors involved in the supply chain, they become more complex and riskier.
+The impact of external factors on agricultural production, such as weather, pests, and diseases that are hard to predict and control, makes it even more challenging to keep up with the set targets.
+The lack of traceability in the agricultural supply chain, slower financial transactions, intensive manual work, and many other challenges raise more concern about the efficacy of the agriculture supply chain.
 Additionally, counterfeits may appear at each stage of the supply chain and negatively impact all business stakeholders, governments, and consumers.

 All these challenges can be converted into opportunities by using digital technologies to enhance agricultural productivity and efficiency of the field staff by digitizing the various field operations and constantly improving farming practices based on the ground-truth intelligence that provides actionable insights.